 What else can you do?

-Aside from ensuring your wool pieces are mulesing free, you can write to your local MP telling her / him that this issue is important to you as a constituent, and that you would like them to support banning mulesing as a practice.
+Aside from ensuring your wool purchases are mulesing free, you can write to your local MP telling her / him that this issue is important to you as a constituent, and that you would like them to support banning mulesing as a practice.
 They will reply to you, and imagine if everyone did it - it does help!

 It's the least we can do to help our beautiful hoofed, pawed, scaled and winged brothers and sisters.